Rare Cancers Europe hosted a webinar on the 28th of September 2021 to officially launch its Call to Action: “Rare Cancers in All Policies”.

 Challenges faced by the rare cancer community: Patients with rare cancers face a unique set of challenges linked to late or incorrect diagnosis, lack of access to appropriate therapies and expertise, lack of commercial feasibility in developing new therapies, difficulties in conducting well-powered clinical studies, and few available tissue banks.

-The Call to Action is currently endorsed by 39 organisations and several Members of the European Parliament and links the topic of rare cancers to Europe’s Beating Cancer Plan and other ongoing policy initiatives.
-It will be made available here on September 28th, 2021 at 13:00 CEST.
+The Call to Action is currently endorsed by 39 organisations, the 4 European Reference Networks dedicated to rare cancers, and several Members of the European Parliament and links the topic of rare cancers to Europe’s Beating Cancer Plan and other ongoing policy initiatives.
+Please find here the list of organisations and Member of the European Parliament that endorsed RCE call to action “Rare Cancers in All Policies”.

-The webinar, launching the Call to Action, will bring together speakers from EU institutions, European Reference Networks, scientific societies, patient organisations, industry and other crucial stakeholders to discuss the challenges the community is facing and potential solutions.
+The webinar, launching the Call to Action, brought together speakers from EU institutions, European Reference Networks, scientific societies, patient organisations, industry and other crucial stakeholders to discuss the challenges the community is facing and potential solutions.
+Please click here to see the list of the organisations and Members of the European Parliament that have endorsed the RCE Call to Action “Rare Cancers in All Policies”.

 For any additional information, please contact the Rare Cancers Europe – Secretariat: